Depression: What You Need To Know

 Your doctor may have you see a talk therapist in addition to taking medicine.
 Ask your doctor about the benefits and risks of adding talk therapy to your treatment.
 Sometimes talk therapy alone may be the best treatment for you.

-or other serious side effects like seizures or heart problems while taking antidepressant medicines, contact your doctor immediately.
+If you are having suicidal thoughts or other serious side effects like seizures or heart problems while taking antidepressant medicines, contact your doctor immediately.

 The National Suicide Prevention Lifeline is available at 1-800-273-TALK (8255), or you can visit www.suicidepreventionlifeline.org .